 It's time to talk about our least favorite season: flu season.
 The peak of flu season is typically December to February, but often the flu is more rampant during the fall and winter and sometimes even as late as May.

-How can you make sure the flu season passes you by?
-We've got the best ways to prepare for flu season.
+How can you make sure this icky season passes you by?
+We've got the best ways to prepare.

 1. Wash your hands.

 It's a simple task that goes a long way.
 The flu is spread through contact and is highly contagious.
-You can pick up flu bacteria from surfaces you touch (especially things like your phone!) or you can catch it airborne from people sneezing, coughing, or even talking.
-And don't forget to practice good hand washing techniques.
-This article from the CDC details when you MUST wash your hands and exactly how you should wash your hands to be most effective.
+You can pick up flu bacteria from surfaces you touch (especially things like your phone), or you can catch it airborne from people sneezing, coughing, or talking.
+Remember to practice good handwashing techniques.
+This article from the CDC details when you must wash your hands and exactly how you should wash to be most effective.

-Wipe down areas that are frequently touched, like doorknobs, counters, toilets, etc. And don't just stop in the house, sanitize other things you touch like your phone, tablet, game controllers and remotes.
+Tackle germs on areas that are frequently touched, like doorknobs, counters, toilets, etc. And don't just stop in the house.
+DIsinfect other things you touch like your phone, tablet, game controllers, and remotes.

 The flu vaccine is proven as the most effective prevention against the flu.
-A vaccine is easy to get (you can get one at your local grocery store's pharmacy)
+A vaccine is easy to get.
+You can even get one at your local grocery store's pharmacy.

 4. Take your vitamins.

-Vitamins are an easy way to boost your immune system.
+Vitamins are another simple way to boost your immune system.
 Specifically, zinc is great at helping your body ward off viruses and infections like the flu.
-You can get pills that are specifically zinc or you can usually find zinc in most multivitamins.
+You can get zinc supplements, or you can find zinc in most multivitamins.

 Once you get the flu, it's highly recommended that you isolate and avoid contact with others since the flu is so contagious.
 Because of this, it's good to get the supplies you'll need ahead of time.
 Things to collect:

-- Medicines (here is a list of good over-the-counter flu medicines)
+- Medicines (Here's a list of good over-the-counter flu medicines.)